Domains

 Action (overwhelm):

 Success: One friend in your zone becomes Guarded.
-You may spend 1 Wit or 1 charge of Bulwark per additional friend in your zone to grant Guarded to that friend as well.
+You may spend up to 2 Wit or charges of Bulwark; for each spent, an additional friend in your zone becomes Guarded.

-Crit Success: All friends in your zone become Guarded.
+Crit Success: Up to 3 friends in your zone become Guarded.

 Guarded: When this character would suffer a hard hit, the hard hit becomes a light hit.
 Then Guarded ends.
-Guarded also ends if this character or you leave the zone.
+Guarded also ends if this character and you are no longer in the same zone.

 You press forward with purpose, positioning your body between your allies and whatever's coming.
 The threat can still reach them.
 It just has to go through you first.